LoickMarion/ScheduleGeneration/README.md

 learn more about the use cases and how to use it correctly before we integrate it.
 Also, we figured out live sharing in VSCode which was a literal life-saver.
 Loick was genuinely having heart palpatations until we figured it out.
 Plan to spend some more time working after our final midterms finish up.

+11/13 --
+Worked on some typescript essentials as we began to flesh out the graph class.
+Was able to get working nodes, now we need to work on adding courses to the coursesUnlocked array.
+We plan to essentially iterate through the text file (which we plan to eventually move to a database) and first add all classes to a classMap and a classList, which we have done.
+Then, from those lists, create nodes from each with all of their information, which has also been done.
+The task ahead now is to "point" from a class node to the classes that are made available after the class is taken in our directed graph.
+Once we have that, we should be able to generate a basic 4 class per semester schedule with no input classes, based upon which classes are required.
+Longer term tasks include practice with front-end development, possibility for 12-19 credit semesters, solutions to non-specific required classes, such as upper level electives and gen-eds, and then eventually support for minors, double majors, etc. Progress has been great, and both developers have felt a great sense of learning and accomplishment as we tackle a Real-World problem solving issue through the use of code development.

+IDEAS:
+State upper level classes as '3XX', '4XX', etc. When "clicked", a drop down appears will all available options.
+When a class is chosen from the options, we can (through eventOnClick) add that course to the courseList and to our directed graph, essentially integrating it into the user's class schedule while also updating any prereqs it may hold.